-The low cholesterol diet plan was created to reduce a person’s bad cholesterol levels (LDL cholesterol).
-When a low cholesterol diet plan becomes a lifetime habit, it can be very effective.
+A low cholesterol diet plan can help to reduce a person’s bad cholesterol levels (LDL cholesterol).
+When a low cholesterol diet becomes a lifetime habit, it can be very effective.
 A low cholesterol diet plan works by lowering the quantity of saturated fat to reduce LDL cholesterol as well as using more monounsaturated fats and also soluble fiber to increase HDL cholesterol, the good cholesterol.

 Cholesterol can be found only in foods from animals, and not in plant foods.
 Reduce the amount of meat in your meals and increase the amount of whole grains and vegetables to compensate if needed.
 Replace beef, pork or lamb in meals with fish or chicken.

 The fats underneath chicken skins, lard, bacon fat or the fat from a piece of prime rib of beef are saturated fats, and they are considered “bad” fats because they increase LDL cholesterol.

 - Choose lean cuts of meat.
 Beef cuts which are lean are the sirloin, round and chuck.
 Pork cuts which are lean are the loin chop.
 Lamb cuts which are lean are from the loin, arm and leg.
 Select USD A graded cuts of beef and lamb marked Choice and Select.
 These cuts are leaner than Prime.

 - Bake or broil rather than frying meat.

 - Bake or broil meat over a rack, so that the fat can drain off into a pan.